facebookresearch/hanabi_SAD/README.md

 ## Compile
 We have been using pytorch-1.5.1, cuda-10.1, and cudnn-v7.6.5 in our development environment.
-Other setting may also work but we have not tested it extensively with different configurations.
+Other settings may also work but we have not tested it extensively under different configurations.

 ```bash
 # install pytorch